LangProc/langproc-2017-lab/1-regexes/readme.md

   digits.
 It should be interpreted by converting the two digits sequences as decimal integers, then taking the ratio using double-precision.

-- If a sequence of characters could be interpreted as an integer or a fraction, then fraction should have precedence.
+- If a sequence of characters could be interpreted as an decimal or a fraction, then fraction should have precedence.

 All other characters should not be counted (and should not